Cinnamon Raisin Sourdough

 Cinnamon Raisin Sourdough Bread Recipe

 This cinnamon raisin sourdough is full of tangy sourdough, sweet raisins, and spicy cinnamon.
 It's the perfect mix of flavors.
-Use my easy to follow recipe with step by step photos and you can make this delicious bread at home!
+Use my easy to follow guide with step by step photos and you'll be making this delicious bread at home!
 No need to go out or buy from a store when you can have fresh baked bread right from your own oven.
-Trust me, you're gonna love this cinnamon raisin sourdough bread recipe!
+Trust me, you're gonna love this recipe!

 Ingredients